haroutboujakjian/Vuesalize/documentation/README.md

 ### Annotations

 Most of the plots that contain x and y axes also have the ability to add annotations.
-Annotations need to be an array of objects, even if it is only one object.
-The chart below shows this
+The chart below shows adding a horizontal dashed line to stacked bar chart which might indicate, for example, a max budget line.

 <div style="display: flex; justify-content: center">
 <stacked-bar-chart-example :annotation="true"></stacked-bar-chart-example>